java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 If you receive this error, UNIX cannot find the compiler, [`javac`](doc:javac).

-Here's one way to tell UNIX where to find javac.
+Here's one way to tell UNIX where to find `javac`.
 Suppose you installed the JDK in `/usr/local/jdk19`.
-At the prompt you would type the following command and press Return:
+At the prompt, type the following command and press \<Return\>:

 ```shell
 /usr/local/jdk19/javac HelloWorldApp.java